isomerpages/moe-mayflowersec/pages/Direct School Admission.md

 <td rowspan="1" colspan="1">
 <ul data-tight="true" class="tight">
 <li>
-<p>Perform a musical piece of their choice on their main music instrument.</p>
+<p>Perform a musical piece of applicant’s choice on his/her main musical
+instrument.</p>
 </li>
 <li>
-<p>Applicant&nbsp;will also be tested&nbsp;on&nbsp;their embouchure, pitching
+<p>Applicant will also be tested on his/her embouchure, pitching and rhythm
-and rhythm during the audition.</p>
+during the audition.</p>
 </li>
 </ul>
 <p></p>
-<p>NB: Applicant&nbsp;should arrange with their primary school for the use
+<p>NB: Applicant&nbsp;should arrange with his/her primary school for the
-of any required instruments for the audition.&nbsp; Only the use of Mayflower Secondary School’s&nbsp; percussion instruments may be arranged.</p>
+use of any required instruments for the audition.&nbsp;Only the use of Mayflower Secondary School’s&nbsp;percussion instruments may be arranged.</p>
 </td>
 </tr>
 <tr>